Prompting Frameworks

 • High-quality prompts eliminate ambiguity - Clear context upfront gets better responses

-• Use structured frameworks - CLEAR or BASE methods ensure complete prompts
+• Use structured frameworks, e.g. the CLEAR framework, to ensure complete prompts

 • Never share sensitive data - No personal records, confidential research, or security information